Does Your Lawn Need Aeration?

-- Wait for at least a year to aerate newly-planted lawns, so that grass is well established.
+- Wait for at least a year for newly-planted lawns, so that grass is well established.

 - Avoid aerating during drought or high heat.
-If you aerate in these conditions, you'll stress the lawn by allowing heat to dry soil.
+If you work in these conditions, you'll stress the lawn by allowing heat to dry soil.

 TLC For Aerated Lawns

-- After you aerate, leave soil plugs in place to decompose.
+- Afterward, leave soil plugs in place to decompose.
 These cores contain microorganisms that digest lawn thatch.
 Running over them the next time you mow will break them up, as will a light raking (after they dry out) or dragging a piece of old carpet over the lawn.